irods/python-irodsclient/README.md

 Atomic operations on metadata
 -----------------------------

-With release 4.2.8 of iRODS, the atomic metadata API was introduced to allow a group of metadata add and remove operations to be performed transactionally, within a single call to the server.
-This capability can be leveraged in version 0.8.6 of the PRC.
+Since iRODS 4.2.8, the atomic metadata API allows a group of metadata add and remove operations to be performed transactionally, within a single call to the server.
+This capability is available since PRC v0.8.6.

-So, for example, if 'obj' is a handle to an object in the iRODS catalog (whether a data object, collection, user or storage resource), we can send an arbitrary number of AVUOperation instances to be executed together as one indivisible operation on that object:
+For example, if 'obj' is a handle to an object in the iRODS catalog (whether a data object, collection, user, or storage resource), we can send an arbitrary number of AVUOperation instances to be executed together as one indivisible operation on that object: